Chinese importers scoop up Brazilian soybeans amid U.S. trade uncertainty

 By Hallie Gu and Dominique Patton

-BEIJING, Nov 25 (Reuters) - Chinese buyers scooped up at least 20 cargoes of Brazilian soybeans last week due to uncertainty over a trade deal with the United States that sent them rushing to lock in supplies, traders said on Monday.
+BEIJING, Nov 25 (Reuters) - Chinese buyers scooped up at least 20 cargoes of Brazilian soybeans last week as uncertainty over a trade deal with the United States sent them rushing to lock in supplies, traders said on Monday.

 Importers also jumped on the new crop Brazilian beans because of attractive margins, said two traders who declined to be identified.